apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 I'd like to drop a hint though that [MeZO-SVRG](https://arxiv.org/abs/2404.08080) probably has some interesting interplay with async pipeline parallelism and also distributed data parallelism methods like [DiLoCo](https://arxiv.org/abs/2311.08105).
 If you have to store a reference model anyway, you may as well use it to cancel some noise.
 Plenty of ideas for scaling here which have never been explored.

+Also of course there are applications to hiding scoring latency, just like in async RL.
+Is ZO more or less tolerant to asynchronous updates than first-order async RL?
+Needs experiments.

 ### ZO MoE

 I don't have any great ideas for this yet.
-It's worth noting that:
+At least nothing beyond what's present in the DSV4 paper, or any other MoE paper.
+It's worth noting though that:

 1. ZO eliminates the need for differentiable routing (although it's unclear how much this matters)
 2. Reducing the number of trainable parameters improves the noise estimate due to MeZO's gradient projection per sample